TABHIRAM/.dev-domain-availability-checker/README.md

 ## Features

 - Checks domain availability for `.dev` domains.
-- Generates domain names of lengths 1 to 5 using letters and digits.
+- Generates available domain names of lengths 1 to 5 using letters and digits.
 (You can change as per your requirement)
 - Avoids hitting rate limits with a delay between requests.

 ## Requirements